Motorized scooter parking | Tempe campus

 *Walk-only zones are not intended to limit or redirect the use of mobility devices by individuals with disabilities.
-Learn more about ASU mobility services.
+Learn more about Student Accessibility and Inclusive Learning Services.

 Motorized devices or vehicles are not allowed on any campus building or property, including on and off-campus residence halls per the Tempe Campus Transportation Code, PDP 207-01.